RafidMuhymin/astro-imagetools/docs/src/pages/en/components-and-apis.md

 Unlike the `<BackgroundImage />` component, the `<BackgroundPicture />` supports **Lazy Loading**, **Asynchronous Decoding**, the `sizes` attribute, and the **onload fade-in transition**.
 It doesn't need any JavaScript too.

+The body of the `<BackgroundPicture />` component will be used as the content of the container element.

 > **Note:** Layouts don't make sense for background images.
 So, they aren't supported by the `<BackgroundPicture />` component.

 #### Example Usage of `<BackgroundPicture />`